-Internal Monitoring: AC Power, Backup Battery Level, Sound Level (in dB)

-Number of Sensor Ports: 8

-Sensor Types: Temperature, Humidity, Water, Power, Infrared Motion, Smoke, Dry Contacts
+Internal Monitoring:AC Power, Backup Battery Level, Sound Level (in dB)Number of Sensor Ports:8Sensor Types:Temperature, Humidity, Water, Power, Infrared Motion, Smoke, Dry ContactsSensor Input Connector:RJ-45Sensor Cables:CAT-5, 568BCable Length:1000'External Microphone:3.5mm jack, electret condenser

-Sensor Input Connector: RJ-45

-Sensor Cables: CAT-5, 568B

-Cable Length: 1000'

-External Microphone: 3.5mm jack, electret condenser

-CHAPTER 2: IMS-4000 SOFTWARE
+CHAPTER 2: IMS-4000E SOFTWARE

-This chapter is designed to help you program and use the IMS-4000 to its fullest potential.
-The IMS-4000 system helps you maintain, monitor, expedite and control the things that affect your information infrastructure.
+This chapter is designed to help you program and use the IMS-4000E to its fullest potential.
+The IMS-4000E system helps you maintain, monitor, expedite and control the things that affect your information infrastructure.
+The ConsoleView Software can be downloaded from the Sensaphone.com website by navigating to Support, then Technical Support, then Sensaphone IMS-4000.
+Select the Downloads tab and find the link for "IMS-4000 ConsoleView Download.